The dispersion time of random walks on finite graphs: General Bounds

-This simple bound is actually tight in many cases as will be seen in Section \ref{fundamental}.
-The next result is a simple consequence, yet it actually provides the correct asymptotic worst-case bounds for the dispersion time.
+This simple bound is actually tight in many cases, see Table~\ref{tbl:results}.
+The next result is a simple consequence, yet it provides the correct asymptotic worst-case bounds for the dispersion time.

 \begin{cor}[General quantitative bounds on graphs] $\qquad $